Version upgrade considerations

 Restricted versions of Runtime 11

-You cannot create new Deployments or upgrade to the following versions of Runtime 11, which are yanked.
+You can’t create new Deployments or upgrade to the following versions of Runtime 11, which are yanked.
 These restricted runtime versions prevent you from upgrading to or creating a Deployment with a version that contains a known limitation or bug.

 • 11.0.0